15 Best Tools for Pool Service Companies to Manage and Grow in 2026

 • Postcard and email marketing campaigns

-Best for: Pool service companies whose biggest operational gap is payment collection and online reviews.
+Best for: Pool companies whose biggest gap is payment collection and online reviews.
 If you are losing revenue to slow invoicing and manual payment follow-up, Housecall Pro's in-field payment tools and automated review requests directly address those leaks.

-Tradeoff: No pool-specific features whatsoever.
-No chemical tracking, no water chemistry, no LSI calculations, no pool volume calculations, no dosing recommendations.
-Housecall Pro treats a pool service call identically to an HVAC repair call.
-The add-on pricing structure (Sales Proposals, GPS, Price Book at $149/month) inflates the real cost well beyond the base subscription.
-The platform also lacks the route-based scheduling model that pool companies need.
+The add-on pricing structure inflates the real cost well beyond the base subscription.
+The platform also lacks the route-based scheduling model pool companies need.
 It schedules appointments on a calendar like HVAC calls rather than optimizing sequential route stops.

 Key features: